ng-namanh/ng-namanh/README.md

 ✌️✌️✌️ I am a 3-year SWE student at Hanoi University and Frontend Lead @ GDSC HANU - A program represented by Google Developers.

 I am passionate about solving software stuffs.
-I dream of working as a Software Engineer at Google one day ✌️
+I dream of working as a Software Engineer at Big Tech company one day ✌️

 Feel free to connect with me @namanhh03 on LinkedIn for all things tech or just to say hello! 🌟
 ### Talking about Personal Stuff: